port

 As you walk the well-groomed trail, located only few minutes walking distance from the pier, your guide will introduce you to Dr. Grenfell, a hero of this region, who had a lifelong commitment to the people of the area.
 In 1882, he pledged to "work on a coast that was ice blocked and inaccessible for several months of the year."

-Please note: This is a moderate hike for guests that are physically fit.
+Please note: This is a moderate hike for guests who are physically fit.
 Wear comfortable walking shoes and dress for the day’s conditions.